 - A suddenly fussy baby, a baby who’s hungrier more often (this may also signal a growth spurt), or a clingy baby (more than before).
 You may see this behavior during awake times, too.

-Why does this happen at 4 months?
+Why does sleep regression happen at 4 months?

 Understanding the answer to this question requires understanding what regressions are and why they happen in general.
 Sleep regressions typically happen when there’s a change, either mental or physical.
 Now let’s get to that 4-month mark.
 Why then?
 Your baby’s brain is developing, becoming more adult-like in terms of how their bodies are falling into their natural rhythms.
-As a result, around 4 months baby’s sleep patterns change, becoming more mature.
+As a result, around four months, baby’s sleep patterns change, becoming more mature.
 She’ll begin to sleep somewhat as you do, cycling in and out of light and deep sleep.
 So, in reality, it’s not actually a regression at all, but a step forward into what will largely be her sleeping patterns for life.

 Don’t panic!
 The next steps are to make a plan on how to help your baby learn to sleep for longer stretches independently.
 Here are some tips on how to get started.

 At first, the best way to help your little one is to keep doing what you’ve been doing.
 Abruptly changing your routine may make falling asleep even more of a challenge for your child.
 If you’ve been rocking or nursing baby to sleep, continue.
 If you haven’t had to rock baby to sleep, you might need to for the time being.
 Holding, cuddling and snuggling with your 4-month-old may help her fussiness and get her back to sleep sooner.
-Eventually, you may want to start teaching baby to handle wake-ups on her own.
+Eventually, you may want to start teaching baby to handle waking up on her own.